 a medical or other appropriate examination or examinations would aid the Board in its decision,

-the Complaint Review Team may recommend to the Board that it direct the licensed site professional, as a condition of retaining his or her license, to be examined by a qualified medical or other applicable expert or experts designated by the Board at the licensed site professional’s expense.
+the Complaint Review Team may recommend to the Board that it direct the licensed site professional, as a condition of retaining the LSP’s license, to be examined by a qualified medical or other applicable expert or experts designated by the Board at the LSP’s expense.
 The Board shall thereupon determine whether to direct such examination.

 : Informal Conferences